jameshughes89/cs102/src/site/topic14.rst

    :width: 500 px
    :align: center

-* This hierarchical thinking exists in real life too,
+* This hierarchical thinking exists in real life too
     * But we should be careful not to translate what makes sense in real life to our code